Vivian Beaumont Theater: Management

-The Lincoln Center Theater (LCT) is the nonprofit organization that has operated the Beaumont since 1985, after the Beaumont's management was reorganized.
-LCT operates the Beaumont, Newhouse, and Claire Tow theaters.
-André Bishop served as LCT's director beginning in early 1992, replacing Gregory Mosher.
-LCT had no executive producer for several years after 2012, when Bernard Gersten resigned from the position.
-From 2025 onward, Lear deBessonet replaced Bishop as LCT's director, while Bartlett Sher became the executive producer.
+Lincoln Center Theater (LCT) is the nonprofit organization that has operated the Beaumont since 1985, after the Beaumont's management was reorganized, with Gregory Mosher as the Director and Bernard Gersten as the Executive Producer.
+LCT operates the Beaumont, Newhouse, and Claire Tow theaters at Lincoln Center and occasionally produces plays and musicals in other theaters (on Broadway and elsewhere).
+André Bishop served as LCT's Artistic Director beginning in early 1992, replacing Gregory Mosher.
+LCT had no executive producer for several years after 2012, when Bernard Gersten retired from the position and André Bishop assumed the role of Producing Artistic Director.
+From 2025 onward, Lear deBessonet replaced Bishop as LCT's Artistic Director, while Bartlett Sher was named the Executive Producer.

 LCT is one of four nonprofit theater companies to own and operate Broadway theaters, along with the Manhattan Theatre Club, the Roundabout Theatre Company, and Second Stage Theater.
 Consequently, all of the theatre company's revenue is used to finance operations or further productions.
 LCT mostly hosts its Broadway productions at the Beaumont but uses other theaters when the Beaumont is unavailable, starting in the 1988–1989 season.
 LCT's Broadway productions were also relocated during the Beaumont's 1996 renovation, as well as in the 21st century, such as during the runs of Contact, The Light in the Piazza, and South Pacific.
 LCT publishes the Lincoln Center Theater Review, where writers comment on LCT shows.